 If you're interested in purchasing a vacation home there are lots of things that you need to consider that wouldn't be on the list of concerns with real estate you were planning to live in throughout the year.
-For many people, buying that Toronto loft condo overlooking the water or that beach house is a dream come true.
+For many people, buying that condo overlooking the water or that beach house is a dream come true.
 But, it's definitely not something you want to rush into.
 This short guide should help open your eyes to some of the questions you should be asking yourself when looking for vacation real estate and whether it's the right decision for you.

 The first question you want to answer is why you want to buy a vacation home.
 It could be that you're retiring, putting up your current home with a London Ontario real estate agent and heading south.
 It could also be that you just want somewhere to escape to with your family a few times a year.
 If you're only planning on spending a limited amount of time in your vacation home, really examine whether buying is the right option.
 You could rent or time share and still have a complete home to stay in without all of the same costs and responsibilities that go with owning real estate.

-Like with Rosedale homes for sale or any other real estate purchase, you want to make sure you can see yourself covering the costs of that home for years to come.
+Like with country estate homes or any other real estate purchase, you want to make sure you can see yourself covering the costs of that home for years to come.
 That means mortgage payments, taxes, maintenance fees and the cost of getting you and your family back and forth to your new real estate.
 A home in Mexico is amazing, but it becomes less so if you can only afford the travel costs to get there once a year.
 Make sure you're looking at the big picture.

 Taking a break from your job as an accountant or a driver with Uber, to head out to your very own vacation home is a dream for most people.
 But a lot of time and consideration needs to go into making any smart real estate purchase.
 Only after you've fully examined your financial and personal situations should you really consider spending the money on a vacation home.